chrisnatali/dotfiles/README.md

 7. Run `./setup_dotfiles.sh` and maintain as needed
 8. Run `startx` and xmonad should run

+Note:  You may need to install video drivers.
+See [xorg installation on arch](https://wiki.archlinux.org/index.php/Xorg#Installation)

 Review and customize scripts as needed

 ## Crypt key management